Sedley Taylor

 Sedley Taylor (29 November 1834 – 14 March 1920) was a British academic, librarian and one of the Professors at the Trinity College in Cambridge, England.
 He is known for his works on the science of music and on profit-sharing in industry.

 Biography

 Born at Kingston upon Thames, Surrey as the son of a surgeon, Taylor attended the University College School in London, and received his BA in theology in 1859 and his MA in 1862.

 Taylor was ordained to a curacy near Birmingham, but withdrawal from active theological pursuits in 1863.
 He was a proponent of the movement for greater academic freedom at Cambridge.
 Taylor became a Fellow at the Trinity College in Cambridge, but gave up his fellowship about the same time Henry Sidgwick (1869) and Leslie Stephen (1862) gave up theirs.

 Taylor kept affiliated with the Trinity College without a post in College, and expended his research interests from theology, mathematics, physical science, practical economics to preeminently music.
-In west Cambridge the Sedley Taylor Road is named after him.